 Yes, you can substitute beef tallow with vegetable oil or another cooking fat, such as coconut oil or olive oil, if you prefer.

-Beef liver is an incredibly nutritious food that offers numerous health benefits.
+Beef Liver Recipes are incredibly nutritious food that offers numerous health benefits.
 By following simple recipes like the “Beef Liver Fries” or experimenting with grilling and stir-frying, you can enjoy this nutrient-packed organ meat in a way that’s delicious and easy to prepare.
 Don’t let its strong flavor deter you—soaking, battering, and frying liver can transform it into a crunchy, tasty treat for the whole family!